ARM-software/progress64/README.md

 * Hazardptr and QSBR support one reclamation domain only.
 This is a trade-off that simplifies the API and usage.
 For QSBR, multiple reclamation domains do make sense...
 * The hazard pointer implementation is non-blocking (wait-free) when a thread has space for more retired objects than the total number of hazard pointers (for all threads).
 * The hazard pointer API will actually use the QSBR implementation when 'nrefs' (number of hazard pointers per thread) is set to 0 when the hazard pointer domain is allocated.
-* The resizeable reassembly function is experimental and has not yet endured a stress test.
+* The resizeable reassembly function is experimental and has not yet endured stress testing.
+* The mbtrie is experimental and has not yet endured stress testing.
 * When using Safe Memory Reclamation as ABA workaround with the Treiber stack, LIFO order is not guaranteed (so not really a LIFO stack...)

 ## TODO
 * Some missing examples
-* Multithreaded stress test programs for e.g. hash table, reassembly, reorder
+* Multithreaded stress test programs for e.g. hash table, reassembly, reorder, mbtrie
 * Use C11 features instead of GNU extensions and other non-standard features
 * Remove "_" from P64 defines